Are we concentrating too much on being friends with our children?

 Kuzmic believes it is the job of parents to raise their children into decent human beings who you would “actually like to hang out with someday.”
 To achieve this, she explains, parents should set boundaries and not give in to every little whim a child desires.

 Growing up, my parents were definitively my parents, much as I have always been (and am still) extremely close to both of them.
 But they were always strict when it came to certain things, and as an adult, I am grateful for that.
 Massively.

 It is the role of parents to teach our children about life and about behaving and disappointment and right and wrong.
-Always allowing them to have their will cannot a good adult make, and it is our very important job to prepare them for a world where they are not the absolute epicenter.
+Always allowing them to have their way cannot make a good adult, and it is our very important job to prepare them for a world where they are not the absolute epicentre.